 In 1996, Gwendolyn E. Snearl and Tayarikwa Salaam developed a program to honor and celebrate the achievements of African American students graduating from LSU.
 Thus, the Robing Ceremony was born.
 The Robing Ceremony recognizes and celebrates the successful passage of these students through Louisiana State University into the community.
-To date over 1,900 graduating seniors have participated in the nineteen previous ceremonies.
 It is no surprise that the Robing Ceremony continues to be an event that is eagerly anticipated by the entire community.

 The Kente Cloth